NStodd/Project1/readme.md

 ##### Stretch Goals
-- Allow the user to pick between motivational, zen or stoic quotes.
+- Allow the user to pick between different types of quotes (motivational, zen, stoic, etc...).
-- Allow the user to set an interval by which the site will give them a new one automatically.
+- Allow the user to set an interval of time by which the site will give them a new one automatically.
-- Allow the user to select an input that the quote and/or image will take into account when creating their motivational scene.
+- Allow the user to choose a word or phrase to influence the scene.
 - Allow the user to save or 'favorite' a quote/image combination.
+- Track what quotes/images are seen/favorited more frequently.
 - Add a keyword/title to resemble the old posters.
 -